VanshajR/ANN-Implementation/README.md

 - Compilation:

   - Optimizer: Adam with a learning rate of 0.01.
-  - Loss function: Binary Crossentropy.
+  - Loss function: Binary Crossentropy for Classification, Mean Average Score for Regression.

 - Training: